survivejs/webpack-book/manuscript/loading/04_javascript.md

 Even though Babel can be used standalone, as you can see in the *Authoring Packages* chapter, you can hook it up with webpack as well.
 During development, we actually might skip processing.

-Skipping processing is a good option especially if you don't rely on any custom language features and work using a modern browser.
+Skipping processing is a good option especially if you don’t rely on any custom language features and work using a modern browser.
 Processing through Babel becomes almost a necessity when you compile your code for production, though.

 You can use Babel with webpack through [babel-loader](https://www.npmjs.com/package/babel-loader).
 It can pick up project level Babel configuration or you can configure it at the webpack loader itself.